 The stimulating first day of the conference ended on a high note with an opening reception which was rich with discussions of the day’s events.
 It definitely set a great tone for the upcoming days of the conference.
 Although I felt tired at the end of the day, I was already looking forward to the next day.

-Please check this space for the next part of the report in which I report the events from the next two days.
+Please check the next part of the report in which I relate the events from the next two days.